Finland's development cooperation in the Syrian crisis

 Finland’s development cooperation to improve the rights of children and persons with disabilities

-Finland promotes children's access to education and to social support, develops services aimed at persons with disabilities, and contributes widely to disability inclusion in society.
+Finland promoted children's access to education and to social support, developed services aimed at persons with disabilities, and contributed widely to disability inclusion in society.

 Expected outcome: The rights of children and persons with disabilities are realised